-- 54 (Re)insurers who do not have a material exposure to climate change risk in the baseline scenario may wish to consider alternative climate change scenarios e.g. to gain insights into the circumstance in which a material exposure may arise. - 55 Based on the nature, scale and complexity of the risks inherent in their business, small and less-complex (re)insurers may not need to consider additional scenarios as set out in Paragraphs 53 and 54. - 56 Scenario analysis should underpin climate-change risk strategy and goals, business strategy, underwriting and pricing, investment strategy, risk management, reserving and capital, and operational risk management. - 57 (Re)insurers may also reference EIOPA's Application Guidance, which includes worked examples of climate scenarios for dummy life and non-life undertakings.
+- 56. The Central Bank expects (re)insurers, who have identified a material exposure, to undertake a quantitative assessment of the impact of the baseline climate change scenario over short, medium, and long term business planning horizons. - 57.
+The Central Bank expects (re)insurers to assess the need for additional scenarios as required, for example, to assess a different perspective/objective, to reflect the nature, scale, and complexity of their business.
+(Re)insurers should assess the financial impact of such additional scenarios which may initially be qualitative in nature. - 58.
+Based on the nature, scale and complexity of the risks inherent in their business, small and less complex (re)insurers may not need to consider additional scenarios as set out in Paragraphs 56 and 57. - 59.
+Scenario analysis should underpin climate change risk strategy and goals, business strategy, underwriting and pricing, investment strategy, risk management, reserving and capital, and operational risk management. - (Re)insurers may also reference EIOPA's Application Guidance, which includes worked examples of climate change scenarios for dummy life and non-life undertakings.